copycatchiller/shoulditakethecredit/readme.md

 An FAQ and resources website for incoming Georgia Tech students, managed by GT students, faculty, and anyone else who wants to help.
-Consider this a lightwieght, unofficial wiki, hosted on github, curated via pull request.
+Consider this a lightweight unofficial wiki, hosted on github, and curated via pull request.

 ### Contributing
-If you use Unix, I assume you know git.
+If you use Unix, we assume you know git.
 Clone this repository, make a branch, make your changes, and submit a pull request.

 If you use windows, [download github for windows][1], and create a github